 Unsewered Communities Construction Grant Program

 The Unsewered Community Construction Grant Program (UCCGP) Notice of Funding Opportunity (NOFO) describes how qualified applicants that meet all requirements can receive UCCGP funds to finance the corrective actions needed to address issues with wastewater collection and treatment.
-The next round of grant funding for the UCCGP will be open in FY2022.
-A notice of funding opportunity will be posted at that time.
+The current round of the UCCGP is now open and accepting grant applications until 12:00PM (CST) November 15, 2022.
 All required forms and information can also be found at the webpage shown here.